TutsWiki/source/content/blog/abstract-classes-and-interfaces-in-python.md

 ## Interfaces (zope.interfaces)

-The implementation of the Zope project in work on Zope3 decided to focus on component architecture; the framework has evolved into a set of almost independent components.
+The Zope Toolkit (ZTK) is a set of libraries intended for reuse by projects to develop web applications or web frameworks.
+It is developed by the contributors of the Zope Foundation.
+The zope framework has evolved into a set of almost independent components.
 The glue that holds the components together is the interfaces and the adapters based on them.

 The zope.interfaces module is the result of this work.

-In the simplest case, using interfaces is like trying on ABK:
+In the simplest case, using interfaces is similar to ABC:

 ```python
 import zope.interface